mboecker/mlrmbo-webservice/README.md

 The client contains a REST client and some abstractions to make your life easier.
 But you can access the server with any REST client in any language you like, since the data exchange is done in JSON.

-## How it works
+## How-To

 Our server serves a REST-API which can be used to interact with mlrMBO.
 You upload your data and our machine learning algoriths will calculate an interesting point for you.
-You can interact with the server by using either our R client or any other client that can communicate with an REST-API.
+You can interact with the server by using either our R client or any other client that can communicate with a REST-API.

 ## Example: Our R client